cytopia/devilbox/docs/custom-container/integrate-mailhog.rst

 .. _custom_container_ingegrate_mailhog:

 *****************
-Integrate Mailhog
+Integrate MailHog
 *****************

-This section will guide you through getting Mailhog integrated into the Devilbox.
+This section will guide you through getting MailHog integrated into the Devilbox.

 .. seealso:: |ext_lnk_container_mailhog|